bjnath/season_of_docs_2020/suggestion.md

   * How to get help
   * surely more bullets..

-Seeing is believing, so we include an annotated example of what we'd call a well-documented project.
-You can copy its moves.
-You can see its original version.
+Why draw if you can just color?
+The Good Docs Project is the Big Coloring Book of Documentation.
+Open it to find fill-in-the-blanks templates for tutorials, how-tos, and other kinds of documentation, preformatted in Markdown and RestructuredText

 ## Why this site

-9,999 teams asked for help when Google first offered to pair open-source projects with technical writers [[1]](#season_fn).
+9,999 (real figure?) teams asked for help when Google first offered to pair open-source projects with technical writers [[1]](#season_fn).
 Though great work got done, we recalled the proverb about giving a person a fish versus teaching them fishing [[2]](#fish_fn).
 We